starryeyez024/patternfly-atomic/source/_patterns/components/secondary-navigation/secondary-nav.md

 ---
 ## Overview

-The secondary navigation can be used on it's own but it's usually used with primary horizontal nav or tabs.
+The secondary navigation can be used on it is own but it's usually used with primary horizontal nav or tabs.

 ## Accessibility
 `role="tabpanel"` should be used for the div that wraps the tab contents.